Manitou Islands | Lansing Mom’s Guide To Michigan Vacation Destinations

 Backpacking on South Manitou was scary to me, until I did it and absolutely loved it.
 If I can make it as my first attempt at camping, then I know you can do it, too.

 Looking for more awesome vacation spots?
-Head to the Lansing Mom’s Guide to Michigan Vacation Destinations.
+Check out our Ultimate Guide to Summer!

 Joy Shantz